Im-Mr-Chris/El-Paso-Strong-Coin/README.md

 Our ICO will be a smart contract that is compatible with the ERC-20 token.

-The token name is "El Paso Strong Coin" or "EPTX" for its symbol.
+The token name is "El Paso Strong Token" or "EPST" for its symbol.

 Our token is fully ERC-20 compliant and will be generated at the time of the ICO.